 The committee on admissions consists of the Coordinator of Resident Instruction and the class counselors.
-The class counselors are faculty members with training in psychology who serve as advisers and work with the students on personal, educational, and vocational matters during the four years they are in college.
+The class counselors are faculty members with training in psychology who serve as advisers and work with the students on personal, educational, and vocational matters during the students' four years in college.
 This provides an unusual opportunity for the majority of the members of the admissions committee to be aware of how students perform after being selected in accordance with the approved selection criteria.